JinHao-L/nuudle/docs/UserGuide.md

 * `remark 1 r/`
 * `remark 1`

-Step by step illustration for deleting a remark:
+Step-by-step illustration for deleting a remark:

-1. Suppose you want to delete the remark data for Bernice, simply enter `remark 2` in the command box and press <kbd>Enter</kbd>.<br>
+1. Suppose you want to delete the remark data for Bernice, simply enter `remark 2` in the *command box* and press <kbd>Enter</kbd>.<br>
 ![Command for 'Delete remark'](images/DeleteRemark.png)

-1. Bernice’s remark is now deleted and the particulars of the deleted remark is displayed in the result display box.<br>
+1. Bernice’s remark is now deleted and the particulars of the deleted remark is displayed in the *result display box*.<br>
 ![Result for 'Delete remark'](images/DeleteRemark2.png)
 <br>

+<div style="page-break-after: always;"></div>

 #### Listing all patients : `list`